Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 [`tier1.csv`](https://seirdy.one/pb/tier1.csv)
 : Identical to `tier0.csv`, except with the addition of some instances that I believe require an admin to make a more informed decision, or at least be aware of should they abstain from moderating.
 Either they are contentious entries or have detailed context I can't distill into a few pithy sentences like other entries.
 Entries of lower severity may also end up here.

-All lists, just like all my content on seirdy.one, are CC-BY-SA licensed.
-Feel free to use them in your own projects accordingly.
+All these lists, just like all my content on seirdy.one, are CC-BY-SA licensed.
+However, I'd rather you not use them in another blocklist-related project without contacting me first.
+I made a lot of decisions about how these blocklists work and learned some tough lessons; I'd rather not see someone repeat my mistakes.

 This post is an attempt to document how they are made, their differences, their intended use, and especially their caveats.
 It also contains a work-in-progress list of receipts for instances in FediNuke and my Tier-0.